PhaserEditor2D/PhaserEditor/docs/v2/workbench.rst

 Resource wizards
 ----------------

 |PhaserEditor|_ uses wizards to create any type of resource and set the initial parameters.
-All these wizards share a set parameters common to all resources, like the name, the path inside the workspace and the physical location (it maybe a link).
+All these wizards share a group of parameters common to all resources, like the name, the path inside the workspace and the physical location (it may be a link).
 You can open the wizards in different parts of the IDE:

 `Learn more about wizards in the Eclipse Help <https://help.eclipse.org/2019-06/help/nav/0_4_4_2>`_